Writing a Business Plan: Step-by-Step Guide

 Do I need a business plan if I’m not seeking funding?

 Yes, even if you’re not seeking funding, a business plan is essential.
 It helps you define your goals, develop strategies, and identify potential challenges.
-A business plan serves as a roadmap for growth, guiding decision-making, resource allocation, and helping to track progress as your business evolves.
+A business plan serves as a roadmap for growth; it guides decision-making, helps with resource allocation, and shows your progress as your business evolves.

 How often should I update my business plan?